 A records that point to GitHub servers.

-CNAME record at the bottom that points to your GitHub base URL (typically [username].github.io), creates a subdomain
+CNAME record at the bottom that points to your GitHub base URL ([username].github.io), creates a subdomain

-www that will redirect to your main page.
-Once you finish this, Cloudflare will give you two DNS servers to put into Namecheap.
+www that redirects to your page.
+Once done Cloudflare will give two DNS servers to put into Namecheap.

 We allow this by by enabling custom DNS settings in Namecheap.
-Go to the “Manage” portion of your domain, and change Nameservers to be custom.
+Go to the “Manage” tab, and change Nameservers to be custom.

 And that’s it!
 In a few moments your website should show up under your domain on the interwebs.